top of page

 Our Impact

-With head, hands and heart, our advocates and changemakers have contributed to some of the world’s biggest wins in the fight to end global poverty.
-From mobilising billions of dollars to alleviate diseases of poverty such as tuberculosis and polio, to ensuring millions more children have access to basic education – Results lives up to its name, and gets results.
+From mobilising billions of dollars to alleviate diseases of poverty such as tuberculosis and polio, to ensuring millions more children have access to basic education – we live up to our name, and gets results.

 The global mortality rate for under-fives has declined from 93 per 1000 births (1990) to 38 per 1000 (2019).
 The reduction in the child mortality rate for Australia has been proportionate (from 9.2 in 1990 to 3.6 in 2019).